neilo40/indigo_troubleshooting/README.md

 ![R4400 eeprom](pictures/r4400_eeprom.jpeg)

 SGI part?
-9113-001 02C3 (found on sticker on top of EEPROM) Stores the CPU clock multiplier
+9113-001 02C3 (found on sticker on top of EEPROM) Stores the CPU clock multiplier and other config
  * check that it can be read from and written to (make a backup first and write this back to the chip when done)

 I dumped the rom [here](roms/r4400_cpu_module.hex)